grafana/grafana/docs/sources/panels-refactor/library-panels/_index.md

 +++
 title = "Create reusable Grafana panels" aliases = []
-weight = 10
+weight = 300
 +++

 # Create reusable Grafana panels

 Library panels enable you to create reusable panels that you can add to any dashboard in your organization.

-This topic area contains the following topics:
+This section includes the following topics:

 {{< section >}}